Updated Card For NXT UK Takeover: Blackpool | 411MANIA

 Updated Card For NXT UK Takeover: Blackpool

-– WWE has an updated card for NXT UK Takeover: Blackpool following this week’s episodes of the weekly show.
-The show will air on January 12th on the WWE Network.
-The updated card is as follows:
+– WWE has an updated card for this weekend’s NXT UK Takeover: Blackpool following this week’s episodes of NXT UK.
+The show takes place on Saturday and airs on WWE Network.
+The updated card is:

 * WWE UK Championship Match: Joe Coffey vs. Pete Dunne